Field-Induced Ferroelectric Phase Transition Dynamics in PMN-PT compositions near the Morphotropic Phase Boundary: Results

-The zero-field cooling (ZFC) regime is specified by cooling a sample in zero field to the temperature below the freezing line in Fig.~\ref{fig:figure3} and applying the DC electrical field at that fixed temperature.
-The transition to the long-range induced ferroelectric state appears not instantly but after some delay time, $\tau_{ZFC}$ which depends on the temperature and value of the DC field \cite{Colla1995}.
+The zero-field cooling (ZFC) regime is specified by cooling a sample in zero field to a temperature below the freezing line in Fig.~\ref{fig:figure3} and applying a DC electric field at that fixed temperature.
+The transition to the long-range induced ferroelectric state appears not instantly but after some delay time, $\tau_{ZFC}$, which depends on the temperature and value of the DC field \cite{Colla1995}.
 A set of ZFC experiments (analogous to the FC regime) was performed to study how $\tau_{ZFC}$ depends on the field-temperature history of the system.

-Our experiment focused on investigating $\tau_{ZFC}$ as a function of isothermal relaxation temperature ($T_{ZFC}$) for a fixed value of applied $E_{DC}$ (see Fig.~\ref{fig:figure6} (a)).
-On Fig.~\ref{fig:figure6} (b), $\tau_{ZFC}$, shows a dramatic increase in $\tau_{FE}$ for low temperature $T_{FA}$.
-In this experimental protocol, $\tau_{ZFC}$ can also be postulated as a nucleation lag time as presented in \cite{Colla2014PRB}.
-In this context, the observed time-dependence indicates a deviation from the typical Arrhenius-like behavior similar to the trend observed in compositions of PMN-PT at $x = 0.20$ \cite{Colla2014PRB}.
+Our first experiment focused on investigating $\tau_{ZFC}$ as a function of the isothermal relaxation temperature ($T_{ZFC}$) for a fixed value of applied $E_{DC}$ (see Fig.~\ref{fig:figure6} (a)).
+On Fig.~\ref{fig:figure6} (b), $\tau_{ZFC}$ rapidly increases for lower $T_{ZFC}$ when $T_{ZFC} \leq 365$ K. In this experimental protocol, $\tau_{ZFC}$ can also be postulated as a nucleation lag time as presented in \cite{Colla2014PRB}.
+In this context, the observed time-dependence indicates a deviation from the typical Arrhenius-like behavior---similar to the trend observed in compositions of PMN-PT at $x = 0.20$ \cite{Colla2014PRB}.
 The data was fit to the following equation:

 In this equation, $\tau_0$ and $T_1$ are fit parameters, while $n$ represents the rate of divergence of the nucleation lag time.
-This choice of this fit stems from the leading order approximation ($\Delta G(T) \sim [T - T_C]$) of the classical Arrhenius homogeneous nucleation theory prediction \cite{Fokin2006}:
+The choice of this fit stems from the leading order approximation ($\Delta G(T) \sim [T - T_C]$) of the classical Arrhenius homogeneous nucleation theory prediction \cite{Fokin2006}: